dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 Please note that the DateValue is an extremely flexible data type.
 It can represent an exact date or a date with a given uncertainty, and the date can be given in several calendars (currently the Gregorian and the Julian calendars are supported, with the Jewish and Islamic coming soon).
 Internally, a date is always represented as a start and end date.
 If start and end date match, it's an exact date.
-A value like "1893" will automatically be expanded to a range from January 1st 1893 to December 31st
+A value like "1893" will automatically be expanded to a range from January 1st 1893 to December 31st 1893.

-1893.

-- _calender_ is either _GREGORIAN_ or _JULIAN_
+- _calendar_ is either _GREGORIAN_ or _JULIAN_
 - _start_ has the form _yyyy_-_mm_-_dd_.
 If only the year is given, the precision is to the year.
 If only the year and month is given, the precision is to the month.
 - _end_ is optional if the date represents a clearly defined period or uncertainty.